nikhilshinde0909/Variant_call_pipeline/README.md

    bash Run_variant_call.sh
    ```

 8. We have exexcuted this workflow on sorghum so we used "Sorghum_bicolor" as snpeff database.
-This parameter will vary users need.
+This parameter will vary as per users interest.

 # Thanks for using our variant call pipeline